hkpeaks/peaks-consolidation/README.md

 <img src="https://github.com/hkpeaks/peaks-framework/blob/main/InitialRelease.png" width=50% height=50%>
 </p>

-At https://github.com/do-account, you can download a free and trial versions of Peaks DataFrame with use cases.
-We are planning to publish it by the end of June 2023.
+At https://github.com/do-account, you can download a free and trial versions of Peaks DataFrame and Peaks DataFrame Viewer with use cases.
+For Peaks DataFrame Viewer, it is published on May 3rd, 2023.
+For Peaks DataFrame, we are planning to publish it by the end of June 2023.
 If you encounter any bugs or how-to issues, please report them to the “issues” section of the repository “do-account”.
 The source code of Peaks Framework will be published in this repository.
 Therefore, if you have any bugs or how-to issues about the source code, please report them in the “peaks-framework” repository.

 If you’re running a script with initial release of the Peaks DataFrame, you’ll have a 100-second timeout which should be more than enough for the 100-day trial period.
 If you’re not working with large datasets, a second should allow you to perform many steps of databending.